 Dicker Data is a wholesale distributor of hardware, software and other related products, serving more than 5,000 Information and Communication (ICT) resellers each year.
 The IT/software manufacturers and vendors that are eager to access this portfolio of customers include many big names that you're likely to recognise — companies such as Honeywell, HP, Fujitsu, Sony and Western Digital, for example.
 Given the breadth and growth of Dicker Data's distribution network, it's not surprising that the company has been able to continue attracting ICT vendors to its fold.

 Between 2010 and 2013, Dicker Data grew its share of the industry pie from 5% to 8%.
 The savvy acquisition of Express Data in 2014 demonstrated a relentless focus on improving its value proposition and the ability to shift quickly when market preferences change.
-Significantly, this maintained strong relationships with all of Dicker Data’s clients; we were pleased to see that exceptional revenue and profit growth has continued well into 2020.
+Significantly, this maintained strong relationships with all of Dicker Data's clients; we were pleased to see that exceptional revenue and profit growth has continued in 2020.